 Veterinary-Approved Supplements for Heart Disease in Dogs and Cats

-- 2) Feed your cat or dog a heart disease diet--a high fiber diet, rich in omega 3 fatty acids.
+- Feed your cat or dog a diet high in fiber and rich in omega 3 fatty acids.
 Ensure the amount of food you are feeding is appropriate and that your pet is at a healthy weight.
 If your pet needs to lose weight, use a high protein diet and less food overall.
 “Diet” pet foods are not recommended as they typically contain fillers such as beet pulp and are high in carbohydrates which can make a pet feel hungry all the time.
-Comprehensive, pet health consultations are available to provide your pet with a custom nutrition plan that will accompany any cat or dog heart medication or supplement they may be taking.

-- 3) Use natural, veterinary approved cat or dog heart health supplements to support your dog or cat's heart.
-Supplements can be used effectively along with prescription medications.
-Amazing Omegas, Purrfect Pet CoQ10 and Vitality Now provide vital nutrients for cardiovascular support.
+- Use natural, veterinary approved cat or dog heart health supplements to support your dog or cat's heart.
+Supplements can be used effectively along with prescription medications to provide vital nutrients for cardiovascular support.

 - Click here to return to the Pet Health Articles main page.